kodecocodes/swift-algorithm-club/Dijkstra Algorithm/README.md

 This [algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) was invented in 1956 by Edsger W. Dijkstra.

-This algorithm can be used, when you have one source vertex and want to find the shortest paths to all other vertices in the graph.
+It can be used, when you have one source vertex and want to find the shortest paths to all other vertices in the graph.

 The best example is road network.
 If you wnat to find the shortest path from your house to your job, then it is time for the Dijkstra's algorithm.

-I have created **VisualizedDijkstra.playground** to help you to understand, how this algorithm works.
-Besides, I have described below step by step how does it works.
+I have created **VisualizedDijkstra.playground** to improve your understanding of the algorithm's flow.
+Besides, below is step by step algorithm's description.

-So let's imagine, that your house is "A" vertex and your job is "B" vertex.
-And you are lucky, you have graph with all possible routes.
+Let's imagine, you want to go to the shop.
+Your house is A vertex and there are 4 possible stores around your house.
+How to find the closest one/ones?
+Luckily, you have graph, that connects your house with all these stores.
+So, you know what to do :)

 ## Initialization